Cyanoramphus malherbi: Threats

 Competition for food may also be a factor.
-Introduced birds, mice, wasps, and rats are considerably reducing invertebrate numbers, which the parakeet relies on during winter and spring.
-The parakeet is however a food generalist and may compensate with other food sources, as observed on Maud Island.
-This dietary flexibility is promising for species recovery.
+Introduced birds, mice, wasps, and rats are considerably reducing invertebrate numbers, on which the parakeet relies during winter and spring.
+The parakeet is a food generalist, though, and may compensate with other food sources, as observed on Maud Island.
+This dietary flexibility is promising for the species' recovery.

-Inbreeding depression and low genetic diversity may affect the viability of these small populations by reducing their capacity to adapt threats and diseases.
+Inbreeding depression and low genetic diversity may affect the viability of these small populations by reducing their capacity to adapt to threats and diseases.

 The specialised nesting habitat of the orange-fronted parakeet increases its vulnerability to extinction.
-The reasons for this include: (1) a single nest opening means that incubating females may be unable to escape from invading predators and will also be killed, (2) because only females incubate, predation may cause a biased sex ratio, (3) their relatively long nesting period (when compared to other passerines) increases their vulnerability to predation, and (4) the chicks tend to be noisy and therefore more attractive to predators.
-Furthermore, in beech silviculture the trees are not given enough time to develop adequate hollows before they are harvested, thereby reducing the number of suitable nesting sites in managed beech forests.
+The reasons for this include: (1) a single nest opening means that incubating females may be unable to escape from invading predators and will also be killed, (2) because only females incubate, predation may cause a biased sex ratio, (3) their relatively long nesting period (when compared to other parakeets) increases their vulnerability to predation.
 Introduced starlings may also be outcompeting the parrot for nesting sites.